Polites of Troy

 In Greek mythology, Polites (Πολίτης) was the legitimate son of King Priam and Queen Hecuba and was known for his swiftness.
 He was a prince of Troy, and brother of 49 other children, including 12 daughters.
-He was killed by Neoptolemus (Pyrrhus), son of Achilles, who then killed his father.
+He was killed by Neoptolemus (Pyrrhus), son of Achilles, who then also killed Polites' father.
 He is also known by his family as "defender of Troy."

 Mythology

 Early life

 Polites was born to Priam, King of Troy, and Hecuba, his wife.
 He lived in Troy during his youth, was crowned prince of Troy, and was styled his royal Majesty.
 During his youth, Polites witnessed the Trojan War and was a supporting character in the Iliad.